QleanGG/flsk_Tictactoe/readme.md

 ## How to use?

-You will need to install using the requierments.txt all the extensions I have used for this project Please make sure to activate your server!
+You will need to install using the requierments.txt all the extensions I have used for this project<br>
+Please make sure to activate your server!

-## to-do list
+## Features

-- [X] added HTML and script for game
-- [X] Added server calls to js file
+- Main menu with two options: 1 player (Player vs Computer) or 2 Players (Player vs Player)
-- [X] Added Winner logic to the app.py
+- 1 player mode to play against the computer
-- [ ] Style the website
-- [ ] Add CPU Mode
-- [X] Upload to Github
+- 2 player mode to play against your friends (and foes)!

+Have fun!